srele96/sk-experiments/docker/experiments/play_with_docker/three/README.md

 ### Setup

-Run the following to obtain `libpq` required for libpqxx and linking:
+Run the following to obtain `libpq-dev` required for libpqxx and linking:

 ```terminal
 sudo apt-get install libpq-dev